alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 // scala.MatchError: List() (of class scala.collection.immutable.Nil$)
 ```

 It shouldn't be just a warning.
 Even if you're diligent, this warning can get lost in a sea of other warnings, like it often does.
+And here we were lucky, because the runtime exception was triggered on the happy path, but our luck would eventually run out and end up with such exceptions in production.

 ## 1. Activate -Xfatal-warnings